saidvandeklundert/go/README.md

 stack, static and code memory does not grow.

 Stack is divided into frames.
-Function calles are alloted their own frame.
+Function calls are alloted their own frame.

 If more memory then what is available to the stack is required, the program crashes in a stack overflow.

+Memory in the heap is controlled by the developper.
+It can be requested and released.

 ##